 I have been really interested in Data Context Interaction (DCI) for some years now.
 Before I go any further, I will direct readers to a comment by Bill Venners in a discussion from 2009.
 Here are some key quotes from that:

 DCI ... challenges a basic assumption inherent in the notion of an anemic domain model.
-The assumption is that an object has a class.
+The assumption is that an object has a class.and

 If some of the above terminology is unfamiliar, Fowler has a decent explanation of anemic domain models.
 I do not completely agree with some of the discussion (including by extension some of what Eric Evans, who is quoted by Fowler, has to say) but the explanation of anemic domain models is good.